byterubpay/byterub-site/_posts/2017-03-26-overview-and-logs-for-the-dev-meeting-held-on-2017-03-26.md

 **\<gingeropolous>** we can address instant on with lots of things
 **\<gingeropolous>** we can't address no blockchain storage.
 And those that don't want to store the blockchain will always use some lighter weight thing, so ... i think im rambling.
 **\<jacobjeweler>** Good point hyc!
-**\<amiuhle>** How about creating SD card images with the blockchain preloaded for a specific monerod release.
-You'd "just" have to download the image, flash it and start up monerod
+**\<amiuhle>** How about creating SD card images with the blockchain preloaded for a specific byterubd release.
+You'd "just" have to download the image, flash it and start up byterubd
 **\<johnalan>** +1 hyc
 **\<amiuhle>** ah, like for the Pine64 or something similar
 **\<hyc>** pretty big downloads. they don't compress well at all.